Pace

 DEPARTMENT OF CIVIL ENGINEERING

 The Department of Civil Engineering was established in 2009-2010.
 It offers a four- year graduate program in Civil Engineering with an annual intake of 180 students.
-The Department has grown tremendously over the years..
+The Department has grown tremendously over the years.

 In past years, civil engineers focused on the design and construction of new facilities, such as buildings, bridges and highways, water treatment and environmental facilities, foundations, and tunnels.
-Today's civil engineer not only has to design new facilities but must also analyze the effects of deterioration on infrastructure elements, consider system interdependencies, and evaluate life-cycle impacts while also considering environmental and economic sustainability within the context of society.
-Civil engineers must be equipped with in-depth knowledge of traditional, fundamental principles and new technologies in order to address the complex, interdisciplinary problems faced within society.
+Today's civil engineer not only has to design new facilities but also analyze the effects of deterioration on infrastructure elements, consider system interdependencies, and evaluate life-cycle impacts while also considering environmental and economic sustainability within the context of society.
+Civil engineers must be equipped with in-depth knowledge of traditional, fundamental principles and new technologies in order to address the complex, interdisciplinary problems faced within the society.
 The undergraduate program at PACE gives the students the necessary background to succeed within this new context and to become future leaders of the profession.
 The Department is actively involved in basic and applied research and consultancy to provide high-quality technical advisory support through various R&D projects.

 Vision